veringsek/ScanningProcess/README.md

 });
 ```

-An `onerrors(sp, action, error)` function in an `action` will be used to react to errors that occur when the `action` is being executed.
+An `onerrors(sp, action, error)` function in an `action` will be used to react to errors that occur during the `action` 's execution.
 Returned value from `onerrors` is equivalent to the returned value from `action` .

 ```js
 let sp = new ScanningProcess([{